Skip to main content

 When hormonal imbalances persist over extended periods, the body’s compensatory mechanisms become exhausted, leading to more severe and entrenched health challenges.
 These long-term outcomes represent a cumulative burden on various physiological systems.

-For men with untreated testosterone deficiency, the consequences can include a higher risk of cardiovascular disease, increased all-cause mortality, reduced bone mineral density leading to osteoporosis, and significant loss of (sarcopenia).
+For men with untreated testosterone deficiency, the consequences can include a higher risk of cardiovascular disease, increased all-cause mortality, reduced bone mineral density leading to osteoporosis, and significant loss of muscle mass (sarcopenia).
 The impact on quality of life is substantial, affecting physical function, sexual health, and psychological well-being.

 In women, prolonged estrogen deficiency after menopause contributes to accelerated bone loss, increasing the risk of fractures.
 It also influences cardiovascular health, potentially leading to adverse lipid profiles and increased risk of heart disease.
 Cognitive decline and changes in skin integrity are also recognized long-term outcomes.